 As a four-star recruit, Harrison has his choice of schools across the country.
 If he decides to open his recruitment back up at some point between now and the early signing period, there will be dozens of programs that would welcome him with open arms.

-Harrison is ranked as the No. 8 receiver in the 2021 recruiting class and 57th overall player in the country.
+Harrison is ranked as the No. 14 receiver in the 2021 recruiting class and 89th overall player, according to the 247Sports Composite.
 He was the second receiver to commit to the Buckeyes as part of this class, joining Jayden Ballard as the four-star receivers in the class.

-So far, Harrison has 19 scholarship offers including the one he committed to from Ohio State.
-Other schools who have offered him include Florida, LSU, Michigan, Michigan State, Notre Dame, Penn State, Syracuse, and Texas A&M.
+So far, Harrison has at least 19 scholarship offers, including Ohio State’s.
+Other schools who offered him include Florida, LSU, Michigan, Michigan State, Notre Dame, Penn State, Syracuse and Texas A&M.

 Marvin Harrison Jr. Highlights